ARTICLE I – NAME

 The Treasurer shall receive and administer all funds of the Association.
 The Treasurer shall keep an accurate accounting of all financial transactions of the Association, and shall submit at the annual meeting a full report of all receipts and disbursements made during the preceding year.
 The funds shall be kept in the name of the Association and in a bank convenient to the Treasurer.

 Checks shall require two signatures.
-The Board Officers authorized to sign are the Treasurer, President and Secretary, upon proper authorization by either specific board action or approval of the President.
+The Board will authorize individuals to serve as signers on the KPHRA account.
 The Treasurer shall generate a check based on an original invoice.
-He/she shall mail the signed check with a copy of the invoice to the second signer.
+He or she shall mail the signed check with a copy of the invoice to the second signer.
 The second signer will review the copy of the invoice, if satisfactory, will then sign the check and mail the check and invoice to appropriate vendor.
-The Treasurer, President and Secretary shall be bonded for an amount determined by the Board.
+The signers on the KPHRA accounts shall be bonded for an amount determined by the Board.
 All disbursements shall be approved by the Board based on an actual or tentative cost for projects that are authorized.
 The Treasurer shall invoice previous members for their annual dues by January 1 of each year.
 The Treasurer chairs the finance committee.

 At the Fall Conference, held in November of every year, the incoming Secretary and incoming President will audit the books.
 In the event one or both held any of the positions listed above, the President will name one or two other Board members to audit the books, to include any and all canceled checks and documentation.
 Results of the audit will be presented to the Board at the next regularly scheduled Board Meeting.